arena-respawn/arenares-prefab/README.md

 - First Blood crits are disabled.
 - Each round starts with 1 minute and 20 seconds timer.
 If neither team captures the point within that time, the round results in a stalemate.
 - After 15 seconds from the round start, the capture point unlocks.
 - The capture rate for the point is 2 seconds.
-Only one player affects the capture rate.
 - When a player captures the point, their teammates respawn, and timer is set to 1 minute and 20 seconds.
 - When a player is on a captured point that belong to their team, they'll be marked for death.
 The debuff expires within 5 seconds when leaving the captured point.